This is one of my husband’s favorite desserts. A layer of rhubarb is covered in a sweet buttery crust for the perfect sweet tart treat.

 - Butter an 8×8″ pan and preheat oven to 350°F.

-- Combine rhubarb and first cup of sugar and spread in the bottom of prepared pan.
+- Combine rhubarb and a cup of sugar and spread in the bottom of prepared pan.

-- Whisk together flour, sugar, baking powder and salt.
+- Whisk together flour, remaining 3/4 cup of sugar, baking powder and salt.

 - Cut in butter, then egg.
 Mixture should be crumbly.
 Sprinkle over top of rhubarb, then bake for 40-50 minutes.